TNTU-F-12-internship/rs-content/content/en/blog/post-3.md

 2. /assets/folder-name/image-name.extension

-Also, this code can be reused in the theme repository to optimize images, information about which is specified by parameters in md files.
+Also, this code can be reused in the theme repository to optimize images, information about which is specified by parameters in markdown files.
 To do this, you need to copy the html to the folder partials /themes/theme-name/layouts/partials/file-name.html and replace the first three lines of code with:

 ```